 Most instructors who use this text will design a course specifically suited to their needs and the needs of their institution.
 However, a standard one-semester course in constructing and writing proofs could cover the first six chapters of the text and at least one of Chapter 7, Chapter 8, or Chapter 9.
-A class consisting of well-prepared and motivated students could cover two of the last three chapters.
-If either of these options is a bit too ambitious, Sections 4.3, 5.5, 6.6, 7.4, and 8.3 can be considered optional sections.
+Please note that Sections 4.3, 5.5, 6.6, 7.4, and 8.3 can be considered optional sections.
 These are interesting sections that contain important material, but the content of these sections is not essential to study the material in the rest of the book.